Frequently Asked Questions

 Tall growing trees or brush in a right of way is often cut or mowed and allowed to regrow.
 After one growing season, the brush is typically treated with herbicides to eliminate it from the right of way and convert the right of way to a grass/forbes/herbs cover type.

-The herbicides that we apply at Mint City Tree have no adverse effects on humans or pets.
+The herbicides that we apply at Mint City Utility Services have no adverse effects on humans or pets.
 All herbicide applicators are licensed by the state and receive constant training to ensure all rules are regulations are closely followed.

 To ensure safe, reliable electric service, utility companies must prune branches away from high-voltage electric lines.
 If branches make contact with these lines, they can cause power outages.
 Worse yet, if children or adults climb a tree whose branches are growing up into energized lines, they could be electrocuted.
 Every year people are severely burned or killed while climbing trees and making contact with electric lines.